SainzayaBaasankhuu/Data-Visualization/README.md

 This interactive notebook explores how renewable energy adoption relates to key socioeconomic indicators such as:

 - GDP per capita
-- Life Expectancy
+- Life expectancy
 - Energy mix composition
 - CO₂ emissions
-- Child Mortality
+- Child mortality

 The visualization allows users to interact with global data, compare countries, and observe long‑term trends.